tlinnet/gas-counter-magnetic/README.md

 ![KY-021 circuit](https://win.adrirobot.it/sensori/37_in_1/KY-021-Mini-magnetic-reed-modules/KY-021_Mini_magnetic_reed_module_circuito.jpg)

-In the default configuration with sensor on the left pin, 5V on the middle pin and ground on the right pin, the internal 10k R1 resistor works as pull-up resistor.
-With no magnet, the reed contact is open, and with the pull-up transistor, we should measure a HIGH/1.
-With a magnet pulse, the contact closes and a LOW/0 is measured.
+In the default configuration with sensor on the left pin, 5V on the middle pin and ground on the right pin, with internal 10k R1 resistor to lower current.
+With no magnet, the reed contact is open, we should measure a HIGH/1 voltage signal.
+With a magnet pulse, the contact closes, voltage is grounded and a LOW/0 voltage is measured.

 ## Measuring pulse with PullUp